Boundary values for the charge transferred during an electronic transition: insights from matrix analysis: Introduction

 \section{Introduction}

 Providing quantitative insights into the light-induced molecular electronic-structure reorganization is a challenging task that has seen plenty of contributions providing complementary pieces of information \cite{barca_excitation_2018,breuil_diagnosis_2019-2,garcia_evaluating_2013,guido_metric_2013,huet_general_2020,kimber_toward_2020,le_bahers_nature_2014,ciofini_through-space_2012,luzanov_interpretation_1980,mai_quantitative_2018,mewes_density-based_2019,plasser_new_2014,etienne_toward_2014,etienne_new_2014,le_bahers_qualitative_2011}.
 Those approaches are often coupled with a qualitative analysis for visualization purposes \cite{bappler_exciton_2014,martin_natural_2003,dreuw_single-reference_2005,head-gordon_analysis_1995,li_visualisation_2016,le_bahers_qualitative_2011,li_particle-hole_2016,li_particlehole_2015,luzanov_charge_1978,etienne_towards_2021,kimber_toward_2020}.
-In this regard, two pairs of one-electron reduced density functions have attracted the attention of the molecular electronic excited states community: the depletion/accumulation densities \cite{le_bahers_qualitative_2011}, obtained by separating the positive-valued and negative-valued density contributions to the one-electron reduced difference density — note that ``depletion'' and ``accumulation'' names are not really used, but the density functions are —, and the detachment/attachment densities \cite{head-gordon_analysis_1995,etienne_towards_2021}, obtained by a similarity transformation of the one-electron reduced difference density matrix performed in order to obtain and separate the negative and positive ``transition occupation numbers'' and to collect the related information into two one-electron reduced density matrices: the detachment and attachment density matrices — rigorous foundations for this methodology is provided in ref. \cite{etienne_towards_2021}.
+In this regard, two pairs of one-electron reduced density functions have attracted the attention of the molecular electronic excited states community.
+The first pair is the depletion/accumulation density pair \cite{le_bahers_qualitative_2011}, obtained by separating the positive-valued and negative-valued density contributions to the one-electron reduced difference density — note that ``depletion'' and ``accumulation'' names are not really used, but the density functions are.
+The second pair is the detachment/attachment density pair \cite{head-gordon_analysis_1995,etienne_towards_2021}, obtained by a similarity transformation of the one-electron reduced difference density matrix performed in order to obtain and separate the negative and positive ``transition occupation numbers'' and to collect the related information into two one-electron reduced density matrices.
+These two matrices are called ``detachment'' and ``attachment'' density matrices — rigorous foundations for this methodology are provided in ref. \cite{etienne_towards_2021}.
 The densities corresponding to these density matrices are visualized and analyzed as a ``departure/arrival'' density map, so that they can show some overlap, hence it is a picture different from the depletion/accumulation one.
-However, some relationships exist between the two pictures — the detachment/attachment density integral value is an upper bound to the depletion/accumulation density integral value —, which are brought in this contribution.
+However, some relationships exist between the two pictures — for instance, the detachment/attachment density integral value is an upper bound to the depletion/accumulation density integral value.